aryzing/hr-notes/sagas.md

 # Most common yield operations

-When does yield return a value (.next(value))
+* When does yield return a value (.next(value))?
-Regular functions do not block
+* Regular functions do not block
-Types of values that may be yielded
+* Types of values that may be yielded?
-When are actions supplied to sagas?
+* How/when do redux actions come into play?

 ## `yield` return values